ElhabashyLab/CLAUDIO/README.md

 * ...
 Cross-link type estimations

 ## Setup
+> :warning: **CLAUDIO was tested and requires a version of Python larger or equal to 3.8 and lower or equal to 3.11.
+Higher or lower version may be incompatible.
+Consider creating an environment via [conda](https://docs.conda.io/projects/conda/en/stable/commands/env/create.html) (ex. with the ``python=3.10`` parameter) or otherwise, if your local Python version does not fit the requirement.**

-For a quick setup, run the following command with the ``pip``-installation associated with your version of python 3, while your current working directory is the directory containing this README file (alternatively: replace '``.``' in the command with the path to said directory):
+For a quick setup, run the following command with the ``pip``-installation associated with your version of Python 3, while your current working directory is the directory containing this README file (alternatively: replace '``.``' in the command with the path to said directory):
 ```